alexand7u/book/how-to-write-beutiful-code.md

 In my opinion, the best approach to code documentation includes notes on:

 - What a function or set of code does.
+- Usage for a set of code or function.
-- Notes on something in the code, like deprecation, legacy, or needed changes, suggestions
+- Notes on something in the code, like deprecation, legacy, needed changes, or suggestions.
-- Step by step explanation of a complicated process, or code that is gibberish(which is what this book hopes to prevent!)
+- Step by step explanation of a complicated process, or code that is gibberish(which is what this book hopes to prevent!).

+Example for a function to add a new var to an array in C++:

+`// Main pointer class -- pointer.c is current pointer, and pointer.p[*] are the pointers in it's array class pointer {
+  int p[0] = 0;
+  int c = 0;

+  // Simply appends a new int to pointer.p void addNewPointer() {
+    pointer.p.append(0);
+  }
+}`

+If you're reading this then I forgot to update this.